- June 25, 2024

 - The game offers a unique and immersive experience, resembling an avant-garde art exhibit with beautiful visuals and sound design.

-- The gameplay is intuitive and straightforward, allowing players to explore at their own pace without excessive guidance.
+- The gameplay is intuitive and relaxing, allowing players to explore at their own pace without excessive guidance.

 story

-3 mentions Positive Neutral NegativeThe game features a minimalistic story that lasts only 30 minutes, which may not resonate with all players.
-While it offers a unique narrative experience that encourages open-mindedness, its abstract approach to storytelling may leave some feeling disconnected.
-Overall, the narrative's emphasis on personal perception and interpretation can be both intriguing and polarizing.
+6 mentions Positive Neutral NegativeThe game features a minimalistic story that lasts only 30 minutes, which may not resonate with all players.
+While it attempts to present a unique narrative experience that encourages open-mindedness, many may find the lack of a traditional storyline unsatisfying.
+Overall, the storytelling approach is abstract and subjective, focusing on personal interpretation rather than a structured plot.

 “In fact, we are very different people living in this universe; the most direct is 'what we see' and 'what we see first.'
 The sequence of the story and the proportion of each thing in our hearts determine our character and fate.”